la2050/challenge/_2021/live/watts-labor-community-action-committee-wlcac.md

   career options, and access to healthy food will demonstrate longer-term success.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '20' Describe how Los Angeles County will be different if your work is successful.: >- Through deep engagement, this innovative program will change the employment and income trajectory for significantly disadvantaged individuals, launching
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '20' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '80' Describe how Los Angeles County will be different if your work is successful.: >- Through deep engagement, this innovative program will change the employment and income trajectory for significantly disadvantaged individuals, launching